psychok7/django-yadpt-starter/README.md

 There will be two template versions once it is finished, being one a minimal one and another one more complete one.

+I am using `Docker` as well in the template, with a Production, Staging, and Local development version.

 Installation
 ============

-To install, simply copy this repository to your custom location, change directory into that location and run the following command
+To install, simply copy this repository to your custom location, and run the following command specifiying the `--template` location to the location where you cloned the `django-project-template-yadpt` repository

 Usage